DylanT80/20-Qs/README.md

 Exiting a game is performed by inputting Q at lobby menu

-Exiting a game is performed by inputting Q at lobby menu

 6)  Application Specific protocol

 Certain strings that are sent are recognized by the protocol.
 For example, L is lobby refresh and Q is exiting the game / unregistering.